 The later specific legal advice on severance, received initially verbally and then in writing after we have made initial audit enquiries, validated the choice of severance as an option that offered value for money, that compared favourably to the other options (resignation and paid gardening leave, or redundancy).
-We note that the total direct value of the backage was £80,618, including the agreed severance payment itself and paid cover for the role and the legal and other administrative costs associated with this catter.
+We note that the total direct value of the package was £80,618, including the agreed severance payment itself and paid gardening leave over the notice period but excluding associated costs such as providing cover for the role and the legal and other administrative costs associated with this matter.